This page is for summer conferences. If you want summer school housing, see our contract section.

 Welcome to summer at the University of Kansas!
 We look forward to welcoming diverse guests and know that powerful experiences and learning opportunities will take place here.
 The above slide show gives you a sense of the beautiful, light, airy classroom space available within the hall, and the wide range of dining options you can expect.

-- Summer 2017 pre-registration form is available .
+- Summer 2018 interest form is available .

 - Find the hours, locations and offerings for Dining Services here.

 Summer Conferences at KU

 Lawrence, Kansas 66045

 KU Student Housing will work with you to provide the highest level of customer service to camps and conferences, including discussing your special requests.

 - If you want to indicate interest, submit the form.

 - Booking details confirmed in early spring.

 - Signed contracts due to Student Housing in April; pre-arrival meetings begin.